core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * URI path component - This is the most common and RECOMMENDED method to encode the application group name.
 When using this method in constrained networks, an application group name GROUPNAME should be as short as possible.

    A best practice for doing so is to use a URI path component such that: i) it includes a path segment as delimiter with a designated value, e.g., "gp", followed by ii) a path segment with value the name of the application group, followed by iii) the path segment(s) that identify the targeted resource within the application group.
 For example, both gp/GROUPNAME/res1 and /base/gp/GROUPNAME/res1/res2 conform to this practice.
-Just like application group names, the path segment used as delimiter shoud be as short as possible in constrained networks.
+Just like application group names, the path segment used as delimiter should be as short as possible in constrained networks.

    A full-fledged example is provided in {{fig-gname-path-example}}.